Data-Connexxus/.github/profile/README.md

 All the table names follow a specific notation <core area>_<capability>.
 The platform currently has five core areas:
 - datamodel_<capability>: deals with the data model; we have all our data model documentation and details in these tables.
-- data_<capability>: this area will be implemented as we absorb other projects and efforts into this platform to ensure consistency and capabilities that we can deliver to continue the platform's expansive capabilities.
 - datatier_<capability>: Anything the platform provides is within this area.
 - platform_<capability>: All the settings, capabilities, and extensibility the platform can address are maintained within this area.
 - refdata_<capability>: The platform can tag data in all ways that exist within this area.